vlasceanur/small-iscroll/READ ME.TXT

 		onScrollEnd: '&',
 		onScroll: '&'

-	After initialization, the IScroll instance that was created is saved to SMallIScrollInstances using the element id as key
+	After initialization, the IScroll instance that was created is saved to SmallIScrollInstances using the element id as key

 Service:
 	*SmallIScrollInstances